Dizziness

 Causes

-Examples of some conditions that can cause sudden low blood pressure include:
+Examples of conditions that can cause sudden low blood pressure include:

-• Dehydration, which can be caused by not drinking enough fluids, being ill, or very hot weather.
+• Dehydration (caused by not drinking enough fluids, illness, or very hot weather)

-• Health conditions such as those with heart problems, diabetes, or anemia (not enough red blood cells)
+• Health problems such as heart disease, diabetes, or anemia (low red blood cell levels)

 Medications

-Some medications can affect a person’s ears, such as diuretics (water pills) or some pain medications (NSAIDs - Non-steroidal Anti-Inflammatory Drugs).
-Other medications that can cause dizziness include anti-anxiety and anti-depression medications, blood pressure medications, and anti-psychotics.
+Some medications can cause dizziness by affecting the inner ears, including diuretics (water pills) and certain pain medications such as NSAIDs (non-steroidal anti-inflammatory drugs).
+Other medications that may cause dizziness include anti-anxiety drugs, antidepressants, blood pressure medications, and antipsychotic medications.

 Disequilibrium

-Unsteadiness or imbalance when standing or walking can have many causes including vitamin B12 deficiency, vision problems, spine problems, and nerve pain, or certain tumors.
+Unsteadiness or imbalance when standing or walking can have many causes.
+These include vitamin B12 deficiency, vision problems, spine problems, nerve pain, and certain tumors.

 Back To Top